GAumala/QALog/README.md

 to make queue log writes so that it is thread-safe.
 When the button is clicked the service makes a copy of the current logs and shares it via `Intent`.

-When you launch your activity you should bind to `QALogService` so that it can persist your logs to a private file and draw an overlay widget that testers can click to share that file.

-It is not necessary to bind to the service on every activity for logging to work.
-Logs will be queued until the service starts.

 ## Setup

 You should be able to set this up pretty quickly, without having to add too